 Have you climbed Kumotoriyama?
 Which route did you take?
 Do you have any questions?
 Leave a comment below!

 Accommodation: search & book rooms in Tokyo*

-If you’re looking for something a bit more easygoing than Mt Kumotori, click here for some more hiking ideas in the Tokyo area.
-For further Japan hiking inspiration, check out my guide to hiking in Kyoto and see this great blog and this one (also see my pages on hiking in Taipei and hiking in Seoul)
+For some other hikes in and around Tokyo see here, and check out my guide to hiking in Kyoto.
+For further Japan hiking inspiration, check out this great blog and this one (also see my pages on hiking in Taipei and hiking in Seoul)

 Read more on whether you should get a JR Pass

 For my Japan overland travel guide, click here